Crime Story (American TV series): Production

 After the success of the first season of Miami Vice, television producer Michael Mann had complete freedom from NBC to produce another show.
 Originally, Universal Pictures was going to finance Crime Story but decided against it because of the projected costs (Miami Vice, a Universal show, was already being produced for higher than the average $1 million per episode rate).
-A small studio called New World Pictures Ltd. agreed to finance the show, with a chance to sell it overseas while Universal retained the domestic syndication rights.
+New World Pictures agreed to finance the show, with a chance to sell it overseas while Universal retained the domestic syndication rights.

 According to Mann, the genesis of the project was to follow a group of police officers in a major crimes unit in 1963 and how they change over 20 hours of television, "in 1980, with very different occupations, in a different city and in a different time".
 He was influenced by the television series Police Story, and based Crime Story largely on the experiences of Chuck Adamson, a former Chicago police detective of 17 years.
 Mann asked Adamson and Gustave Reininger to write the series pilot and a show bible.
 Reininger was a former Wall Street international investment banker who had come to Mann's attention based on a screenplay he had written about arson investigators, and a French film that he had written and produced.
 Reininger researched Crime Story by winning the confidence of Detective William Hanhardt, who put him in touch with undercover officers in Chicago.
 They sent him on meetings with organized crime figures.
 Reininger risked wearing a body microphone and recorder.
 After visiting the crime scene of the gangland slaying of bookmaker Al Brown, Reininger backed off his Mob interviews.
 Adamson claimed that the stories depicted in the series were composites rather than actual events that happened, "but they'll be accurate".

 In a June 1986 press conference, Mann said that the first season of the show would go from Chicago in 1963 to Las Vegas in 1980.
 He said, "It's a serial in the sense that we have continuing stories, and in that sense the show is one big novel".
 Mann and Reininger's inspiration for the 1963–1980 arc came from their mutual admiration of the epic 15+ hour film, Berlin Alexanderplatz, by German director Rainer Werner Fassbinder.
 Mann said, "The pace of our story is like the speed of light compared to that, but that's the idea—if you put it all together at the end you've got one hell of a 22-hour movie".
 Mann predicted a five-year network run for the show.
 However, due to budgetary constraints, the need for four sets of period cars proved to be too expensive.
 Tartikoff eventually allowed their series to move to Las Vegas for the last quarter of the 22 episodes.
 Ultimately, the show encompasses only the years 1963–64.